FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 This proposal brings breaking changes in:
 - `storage` declarations.
-- existing STD storage types like, e.g., `StorageVec`.
+- existing standard library storage types like, e.g., `StorageVec`.
 - low-level storage API.
 - the code that deals with the storage, via any of the above approaches.